Olex2/Olex2Manual/Tasks/05_model_building.md

 - @@Add Hydrogen@@ automatically adds the remaining hydrogen atoms but does not automatically undergo any cycles of refinement.
 - The hydrogen atom labels can be displayed (**H Labels**), hidden (**No H Labels**) or the HFIX can be displayed (**Show AFIX**).

+    >CRYST The hydrogen atoms are automatically added using a riding model with appropriate AFIX instructions.
+These are normally expressed as geometrical constraints on the X-H distances and/or H-X-(X neighbour(s)) angles depending on the pivot atom type and isotropic temperature factors being a fraction of that of the pivot atom.
+From X-ray data, hydrogen atoms are only refined isotropically as there are insufficient data to refine them anisotropically.
+Make the Q-peaks visible again by pressing CTRL+Q.

 ## Deleting Hydrogen Atoms

 - Typing `CODE kill $H` in the command-line will delete all or selected hydrogen atoms.
 - Click on the I_H icon under `@Work|Toolbox Work` will delete selected H.
 - Select one or more hydrogen atom(s) and press DELETE.

->CRYST The hydrogen atoms are automatically added using a riding model with appropriate AFIX instructions.
-These are normally expressed as geometrical constraints on the X-H distances and/or H-X-(X neighbour(s)) angles depending on the pivot atom type and isotropic temperature factors being a fraction of that of the pivot atom.
-From X-ray data, hydrogen atoms are only refined isotropically as there are insufficient data to refine them anisotropically.
-Make the Q-peaks visible again by clicking I_Q in `@Toolbox-Work` (or CTRL+Q).